Synobsys/synobsys.github.io/how-to/static-entity-alternatives.md

 * In the logic tab we create a new folder "**Weekday**" in the server actions folder
 * In this folder we create a new server action "**WeekdayGet**"" with output parameter "**Weekdays**"
+* To improve performance set the property "Cache in minutes" a value e.g. 120

 ![Server Action Weekdays](/how-to/images/SA_Weekdays.png)